Nutrition for travel: what you need to know

 Feeding and fasting cycles are one of the primary cues for the peripheral clocks, in particular, the liver clock is sensitive to both the meal timing and meal composition of food.
 A recent study confirmed there is insufficient evidence in supporting meal timing and alleviating jetlag.

-Assisting melatonin production can be achieved by including intake of dietary proteins, ingesting carbohydrate, ingesting a high-fat meal, or performing strenuous exercise, and as such, allowing tryptophan to bind to albumin in the blood.
+Assisting melatonin production can be achieved by including the intake of dietary proteins, ingesting carbohydrates, ingesting a high-fat meal, or performing strenuous exercise, and as such, allowing tryptophan to bind to albumin in the blood.

 Packing food to consume on the trip reduces impromptu stops and the selection of less suitable choices from convenience options.
 Carrying appropriate snacks (e.g. bars, fresh and dried fruit, nuts) to supplement intake during the flight is advised, especially if the nutritional needs of the athlete is high (i.e., a 120 kg rugby player).
 Special requests can always be made to the air-crew for extra fluid to remain hydrated during the flight.